RoyVeldman/wirecraft/README.md

 8. Login to the back-end
    - Setup the homepage
    - Go to settings -> plugins, and install the plugins
+   - Create Assets in the uploads folder `@web/assets/uploads/{images}`

+* Created an uploads folder for all the images and files you set-up in craft, this folder does not get pushed so you won't have any conflicts with local and production.
+The static images that are hardcoded or static icons are in the actual image or icons folder, these can be pushed.

 ### Production build
 run `npm run build` if you are ready for production, this will minify the javascript and css files.